 Hikes near Whistler

-Garibaldi Park is a wilderness park located on the coastal mainland between Whistler and Vancouver.
-It is easy to reach and do long one day hikes from Vancouver, being located 70 kilometers, about 1.5 hours drive, north of the city.
-The park is named after the glacier-ringed Mount Garibaldi (2,678-meters) and is a hiker’s paradise offering over 90 km of well marked trails including several of the top trails in Canada such as Garibaldi Lake, Black Tusk, Panorama Ridge and Elfin Lakes.
+Garibaldi Provincial Park is a wilderness park located on the coastal mainland between Whistler and Vancouver.
+It is easy to reach and do long one-day hikes from Vancouver, being located 70 kilometers, about a 1.5-hour drive, north of the city.
+The park is named after the glacier-ringed Mount Garibaldi (2,678 meters) and is a hiker’s paradise offering over 90 km of well-marked trails including several of the top trails in Canada such as Garibaldi Lake, Black Tusk, Panorama Ridge, and Elfin Lakes.
+Garibaldi Park is one of the most beautiful areas near Vancouver.
+Camping is possible with ten campgrounds in addition to numerous wilderness camping opportunities.
+The trailhead for the hikes to Garibaldi Lake, Black Tusk, and Panorama Ridge is at the Rubble Creek parking area of Garibaldi Provincial Park.

 Transport from Vancouver to Garibaldi National Park

-From Vancouver the trails in Garibaldi can be reached by public transport using the Parkbus.
+From Vancouver, the trails in Garibaldi can be reached by public transport using the Parkbus.
 The bus service is currently $53 for a return ticket to Rubble Creek.
 The bus leaves early in the morning and gives you about 10 hours before the return bus picks you up, this should be enough time to do any of the trails.
-If you are alone and don’t want to hike alone you can always try to hook up with someone on the bus since everyone is on the same itinerary, most people go to hike to Garibaldi lake.
+If you are alone and don’t want to hike alone you can always try to hook up with someone on the bus since everyone is on the same itinerary, most people go to hike to Garibaldi Lake.

 Garibaldi Lake